 A child with ADHD, on the other hand, may talk nonstop.
 They're more likely to interrupt when someone else is speaking or butt in and try to monopolize a conversation.
 Also, consider the subject.
 Some kids with autism can talk for hours about a topic that they're interested in.

-An autistic child loves order and repetition, but one with ADHD doesn't, even if it helps them.
+An autistic child usually loves order and repetition, but one with ADHD may not, even if it helps them.
 A child with autism might want the same type of food at a favorite restaurant, for instance, or become overly attached to one toy or shirt.
-They'll become upset when routines change.
+They can become upset when routines change.
 A child with ADHD doesn't like doing the same thing again or for long times.

 If you think your child has either ADHD or autism, talk to your doctor about what testing you'll need.
 There's no one thing that can say whether a child has either condition, or both.
 You can start with your pediatrician, who may refer you to a specialist.